-Race Engineer, No. 12 Menards/Advance Auto Parts/DEX Imaging/BODYARMOR/MoneyLion Ford Mustang
+Race Engineer, No. 12 Menards/Advance Auto Parts/DEX Imaging/BODYARMOR Ford Mustang

 Stanley, a native of Akron, Ohio, attended the University of Akron and graduated with a degree in mechanical engineering in 2007.
 It was during his time in college that Stanley was bitten by the racing bug.
 As part of the Formula SAE program at the University of Akron, Stanley built Formula-style open-wheel cars and was able to travel both inside and out of the country to places like England and Germany, competing against other school's SAE programs.

-Upon completion of college, Stanley began his career in the open-wheel racing world, working from 2005-2008 for Polestar Racing Group in the Champ Car Atlantic Series.
-During his time there, Stanley served as both an engineer and crew chief and worked with drivers like Katherine Legge and Alex Barron.
-While teamed up with Legge, Stanley was able to win three races and the team finished third in the season championship during the 2005 season.
+After completing college, Stanley began his career in open-wheel racing, working from 2005-2008 for Polestar Racing Group in the Champ Car Atlantic Series.
+During his time there, Stanley served as both an engineer and crew chief and worked with several drivers including Katherine Legge and Alex Barron.
+While teamed up with Legge, Stanley was able to win three races and the team finished third in the 2005 series championship standings.

-In 2009, Stanley moved from open-wheel to stock cars, taking on a role with Robby Gordon Motorsports.
-Despite starting out as a race engineer, Stanley eventually moved his way up to the crew chief position for Gordon's part-time NASCAR Cup Series team.
+In 2009, Stanley transitioned from open-wheel to stock cars, as he joined Robby Gordon Motorsports.
+First serving as race engineer, Stanley moved his way up to the crew chief position for Gordon's part-time NASCAR Cup Series team.

 Stanley joined BK Racing in the Cup Series for the 2012 season as the head of racetrack engineering.
 He oversaw the engineering programs on both the No. 83 and No. 93 NCS cars before he got the opportunity to join the Team Penske for the 2013 season.

 Stanley resides in Mooresville, NC with his wife Sarah and two sons.
-In his spare time, he enjoys tinkering with motorcycles and classic cars and he is an avid cyclist.
+In his spare time, he enjoys working on motorcycles and classic cars and he is an avid cyclist.